electricimp/imp-central-impt/DevelopmentGuide.md

   `impt device list --unassigned`
   **TODO** screenshot - the same command with aliases

 1. Add the needed device to your project.
-You can specify the device by it's Id, Name, MAC, IMP Agent Id.
+You can specify the device by its Id, Name, MAC, IMP Agent Id.
   `impt device assign --device <device_id>`
   **TODO** screenshot - the same command with aliases